sdcnku/micropython/docs/library/omv.image.rst

       This method uses the LSD library (also used by OpenCV) to find line segements in the image.
 It's somewhat slow but very accurate and lines don't jump around.

-      Not supported on compressed images or bayer images.

       This method is not available on the OpenMV Cam M4.

    .. method:: image.find_circles([roi, [x_stride=2, [y_stride=1, [threshold=2000, [x_margin=10, [y_margin=10, [r_margin=10, [r_min=2, [r_max, [r_step=2]]]]]]]]]])